Many SMBs can't take advantage of every component of every ad platform—they lack the development resources of their bigger competitors.

 Action: Slack send channel message (use this in addition to or instead of the email step)

 If you work with apps or software not included in this article, don't worry—Zapier works with thousands of apps.
 Head to our App Directory and search for the one you use, or browse to find the right solution for your needs.
+Plus, here are 5 things you can do in Zapier's App Directory.

 Another client did have a CRM, but it wasn't organized in a way that they could easily see which leads came from our lead forms versus the website.